 Steroid-containing pastes can be bought from your pharmacy without a prescription, after consultation with your pharmacist.
 They may be used for some forms of mouth ulcers but are not suitable if you have got a viral, bacterial or fungal infection in your mouth or throat (for example oral thrush).
 Steroids can make these infections worse.
 Check with your pharmacist if steroid-containing pastes are suitable for you.

 Steroid-containing pastes help to relieve pain, inflammation (redness), discomfort and accelerate healing.
 A small amount of paste is pressed or dabbed on the affected area.
 Do not rub.
 These pastes are best applied at bedtime (allowing the paste to work throughout the night) but depending on how severe your symptoms are, it may be necessary to apply it 2 to 3 times a day, preferably after meals.

 Pain relievers applied to the area (also called local analgesics)

 Pain relievers applied to the affected area may be in the form of mouthwash, spray, gel or lozenges.
 They offer pain relief to the area in and around the ulcer.
 They have a limited role in the management of mouth ulcers because they work for only a short duration.
 Examples of local analgesics include:

 - Lidocaine (Xylocaine®Mucosoothe) gel, which can be applied thinly to the ulcer using a cotton bud.

-- Benzydamine (Difflam®) mouthwash or spray may reduce pain from mouth ulcers or mucositis (inflamation of mucous membranes) after radiation therapy.
+- Benzydamine (Difflam®) mouthwash or spray may reduce pain from mouth ulcers or mucositis (inflamation of mucus membranes) after radiation therapy.
 Some people find the full-strength mouthwash stings; it can be diluted with an equal volume of water if needed.

 - Choline salicylate dental gel (such as Bonjela® and Ora-sed®) may relieve discomfort.
-Before applying the gel, wipe the surface free of mucous, then apply a small amount of gel (cover the tip of the index finger) and rub into affected area not more often than every 3 hours.
+Before applying the gel, wipe the surface free of mucus, then apply a small amount of gel (cover the tip of the index finger) and rub into affected area not more often than every 3 hours.
 Avoid getting on dentures – wait at least 30 minutes after use before putting dentures back in.